mchiapello/Controllo-Biologico-dei-processi-e-dei-prodotti-dell-industria-2019/assignments/spreadsheet-exercises.md

 > - Basic quality control and data manipulation in spreadsheets
 > - Exporting data from spreadsheets

+> - Import data in OpenRefine
+> - Clean data in OpenRefine
+> - Reproduce analysis in OpenRefine

 {% include reading.html %}